 Figure 4.
 Modeled rates of root pool mass accumulation over 6 years in a) continuous maize, b) fertilized prairie and c) unfertilized prairie at 0-5 cm, 5-15 cm, 15-30 cm, 30-60 cm, and 60-100 cm.
 Grey shading represents one standard error of the mean.
 Different y-axes are used to emphasize similarities and differences in timing as well as to make within treatment relationships easier to see.
 Seasonal effects are smoothed.

-Table 3.
-Root pool accumulation rates averaged across each growing season (g m-2 day-1).
-Differences in lowercase letters indicate significant differences between depths within treatments within years (read up and down).
-Differences in uppercase letters indicate differences between treatments within depths within years (read left to right).